 Open to anyone seven years of age and under by January 1 of the current year.
 No record book required.

-Show will be held after the market sheep show.
+Show will be held after the market sheep show, before the breeding sheep.
 Exhibitors will use a sheep of a current 4-H member.
 Noncompetitive; participant ribbons awarded

-Pee Wee Goat Show After Goat Show
+Pee Wee Goat Show

-Open to anyone seven years of age and under by January 1 of the current year.
+After Goat Show Open to anyone seven years of age and under by January 1 of the current year.
 No record book required.

-Show will be held after the market goat show.

-Exhibitors will use a goat of a current 4-H member.
+Show will be held after the market goat show, before the breeding goats Exhibitors will use a goat of a current 4-H member.
 Noncompetitive; participant ribbons awarded.